 Topic #3: Inter-UE coordination for power saving

 According to the latest approved R17 WID for NR sidelink enhancement (RP-201516), the purpose of introducing inter-UE coordination (if agreed) is to enhance reliability and reduce latency of mode 2 transmission.
+However, UE power saving is not one of the main purposes for inter-UE coordination.
+As such, for example partial sensing related information exchanged between two or more UEs or UE_B switching to random selection based on receiving a set of resources from UE_A for saving sensing power may not be possible.
 From reviewing contributions in this meeting, significant number of companies expressed that power saving RA performance can benefit from exchanging information relating to partial sensing (receiving) window/occasions, random selection and/or SL DRX between SL communicating UEs.

 Question 3: Should the new potential inter-UE coordination based RA (if agree to be supported) be used for the purpose of power saving as well?